-shader, and drag to choose Assign Material To Selection.

-- Right-click the surface in the viewport, and choose Assign New Shader to create a new shader or choose Assign Existing Material to assign a shader you've already created. - 7.
+- 6. In the viewport, select the cone.
+You can apply the blinn1 material to the cone in three ways: - MMB-drag the material icon from the Hypershade on top of the cone in the viewport window. - Select the cone, right-click the blinn1 node in the Hypershade, and choose Assign Material To Selection (see Figure 1.28). - Right-click the surface in the viewport, and choose Assign New Shader to create a new shader, or choose Assign Existing Material to assign a shader you've already created. - 7.
 In the Work Area of the Hypershade, select the blinn1 node.
-This opens the Attribute Editor for the Blinn shader, if it's not open already.
-This is where you can adjust the settings that define the look of the material. - 8.
-In the Attribute Editor for the blinn1 node, rename the material coneShader by typing in the field at the top of the editor.
+This opens the Attribute Editor for the Blinn shader if it's not open already.
+This is where you can adjust the settings that define the look of the material.